javidominguez/commandHelper/README.md

 * Plus  runs the command as if its gesture had been pressed twice quickly.
 * Minus  runs the command as if its gesture had been pressed three times.
 * Delete leaves the command layer and restores normal keyboard functionality.

+#### Filter through voice

+In the virtual menu, press the space bar and speak to the microphone.
+The menu will show only the commands that match the spoken words.
+If the result is not satisfactory, press space again to perform another search or escape to return to the full menu.

+for it to work it is necessary to have an internet connection.

 Note about compatibility: The addon is ready to work with previous versions of NVDA.
 The oldest one that has been tested is 2018.1 but it should work with even older ones.
 However, no future support will be provided for specific issues that may arise in those versions.